mikemerin/mikemerin.github.com/_posts/2017-07-24-WeatherCraft-blog-2.md

 ---

-So we covered our Rakefile/database in part 1, our API/routes in this part 2, part 3 will involve React and our front end.
+So we covered our Rakefile/database in part 1, our API/routes in this part 2, part 3 will involve JavaScript/React and our front end.

 Code on.